ilios/ilios/docs/update.md

 ## Version-specific steps

+### Upgrading to Ilios 3.69.1

+1. A new asynchronous queue service has been added.
+You must run `bin/console messenger:setup-transports` to set it up.

 ### Upgrading to Ilios 3.56.0

 1. `parameters.yml` has been replaced with ENV configuration.
 See [env_vars_and_config](env_vars_and_config) for details.